System Management Bus: Address Resolution Protocol

 ‘hot-plugged’ and used immediately, without restarting the system.
 The devices are recognized automatically and assigned unique addresses.
 This advantage results in a plug-and-play user interface.
 In both those protocols there is a very useful distinction made between a System Host and all the other devices in the system that can have the names and functions of masters or slaves.

+In the context of motherboard PCI Express slots, the PCIe Electromechanical Specification expects ARP to be provided for the SMBus pins.
+However, because ARP is marked "optional" in the SMBus specification, it's commonly left unimplemented.

 Time-out feature

 SMBus has a time-out feature which resets devices if a communication takes too long.

 This explains the minimum clock frequency of 10 kHz to prevent locking up the bus.
 I²C can be a ‘DC’ bus, meaning that a slave device stretches the master clock when performing some routine while the master is accessing it.
 This will notify to the master that the slave is busy but does not want to lose the communication.
 The slave device will allow continuation after its task is complete.
 There is no limit in the I²C-bus protocol as to how long this delay can be, whereas for an SMBus system, it would be limited to 35 ms.

 The SMBus protocol just assumes that if something takes too long, then it means that there is a problem on the bus and that all devices must reset in order to clear this mode.
 Slave devices are not then allowed to hold the clock LOW too long.